uMatrix-Rules/uMatrix-Rules.github.io/index.md

         - is a private blog site that is not hosted on public serivce
     - relevant with any plugin, such as Adobe Flash
     - other issues you should have learnt from uMatrix [README](https://github.com/gorhill/uMatrix/blob/master/README.md) or [wiki](https://github.com/gorhill/uMatrix/wiki)

 ---

+## Shugi shugi shugi - Some Temp.
+Rules

+These rules should be used as temporary rules cleared as your browser closes rather than kept in uMatrix as permanent rules.
+Such a behavior is suggested as these rules reserve usability on several pages while allowing tracking in very most parts on those sites.

+Hint: you don't have to copy & paste them.
+Simply click uMatrix toolbar button and click on the corresponding square.

+#### Baidu

+    baidu.com fex.bdstatic.com script allow

+#### Bilibili

+    bilibili.com activity.hdslb.com script allow

+---